 Keep in mind it is not necessary to hire a lawyer when it comes to filing paperwork for Oregon incorporation.
 Still, this article cannot be construed as tax, legal, or accounting advice, and you may end up deciding to consult with a licensed legal professional concerning specific advice for your unique situation and matters related to incorporation.

 You will need to file Articles of Incorporation with the Secretary of State in order to incorporate.
-There is a fee for this process of $110.
+There is a fee for this process.
 In addition, you will have to have a new company name.
 It’s essential that the name that you choose is available, according to the Secretary of State of Oregon.
 Also, you will have to know what type of corporate you would like to have.
 You will need your company’s address as well and who the Registered Agent will be.
 Also make sure that you know the number of shares you’ll be authorizing the corporation to issue.
 In some cases, you’ll need to know the number of shareholders as well.
 This will depend on the type of corporation you choose.

 In addition to the actual filing, you will need to have an EIN or Federal Tax ID Number from the Internal Revenue Service (IRS).
 You will also need to appoint officers.
 These officers are not required to be listed in the articles of incorporation.
 Additionally, you will need to hold an initial Board of Directors meeting where you will adopt your company’s bylaws.
 These do not have to be filed with the state.
 Instead, they are to be kept in your own business records.
 Finally, you will need to know who your corporate officers are and who any directors are.

 Within 90 days of incorporating, remember that you must file your first Annual Report with the state.
 The Annual Report is a document that lists officers and directors for your business.
 Speak with your tax lawyer or accountant for unique advice on Oregon taxation.